Integrin Activity in Disease

 Furthermore, using mass spectroscopy analyses of GFP-Sharpin, pulled down from cancer cells, and recombinant GST-Sharpin, subjected to in vitro kinase assays, we identified a number of conserved residues that are phosphorylated by oncogenic kinases.
 Mutation of a selection of these residues identified phosphorylation sites that critically regulate Sharpin-mediated Arp2/3 activation and LUBAC function without affecting Sharpin-mediated integrin inhibition.
 We now aim to develop phosphorylation-specific antibodies to further study what role these phosphorylation events play in Sharpin function and to identify the kinases that mediate these phosphorylation events.
 Furthermore, we will determine if Sharpin gets differentially phosphorylated under different experimental conditions.

-In addition, as integrins and the Arp2/3 complex both play well-documented roles in neurogenesis, we are investigating whether Sharpin also plays a role in this process.
+In addition, as integrins and the Arp2/3 complex both play well-documented roles in cell invasion and metastasis, we are investigating whether Sharpin also plays a role in these processes.